antmicro/benchalot/README.md

 ### Run

 * `samples` (optional, default = 1) defines how many times repeat each benchmark.
-* `log-terminal-output` (optional, default = None) defines a file where benchmarked commands' stdout and stderr will be saved.
-If set to `"STDERR"` or `"STDOUT"` the output will printed to standard error or standard output respectively.
+* `save-output` (optional, default = None) defines where to save the stdout and stderr of the benchmarked commands.
+If set to `"STDERR"` or `"STDOUT", the output will be printed to standard error or standard output respectively.
-* `suppress-output` (optional, default = False) if set to `True` pipes stdout and stderr of executed commands to `/dev/null`.
 * `before` contains the commands to be executed before the benchmark.
 * `benchmark` contains the commands to be benchmarked.
 * `after` contains the commands to be executed after the measurement.